2018 NFL Mock Draft: Rounds 1-2

 11) Miami Dolphins

 LB Roquon Smith, Georgia: Think about how instrumental rangy, young linebackers have been to the game in recent years.
 Smith is arguably the best player available at this point, and Miami gets a defensive cornerstone in the front seven.
 Quarterback is always in play, and so is trading out of the pick.
-Baker Mayfield or Lamar Jackson could be the man here.
+A quarterback could be the man here.

 12) Buffalo Bills (from Cincinnati)